AmazingMonster/conceptrodon/docs/introduction/functional_nature.md

 As we already saw, when supplied with an argument of type `Char`, `charPlusPlus` produced a new function.
 In C++, we don't treat functions as values.
 Returning a function is not supported by the language.
 However, for a pure functional programming language built on top of lambda calculus, values are represented as functions.
-We will briefly introduce lambda terms and translate `charPlusPlus` into such a term.
+We will briefly introduce lambda terms and translate `charPlusPlus` into such a form.

 Lambda calculus abstracts computation and provides a simple model to express complicated logics.
 Lambda terms are the building blocks for the computation representations.